Yucaipa, California: Government

 From November 1999, Richard (Dick) D. Riddell was the longest-serving mayor (and the oldest, at age 88) in Yucaipa's history.
 In November 2012, at the request of newly sworn councilman Bobby Duncan, Denise Hoyt was named the new Mayor.
-As of 2025, Yucaipa's City Council was composed of Mayor Greg Bogh, Mayor Pre Tem Bobby Duncan, Councilman David Avila, Councilman Jon Thorp and Councilman Justin Beaver.
-Beaver was elected to Yucaipa's 4th district as the youngest councilman in the city's history at 32 years of age.
+As of 2025, Yucaipa's City Council was composed of Mayor Jon Thorp, Mayor Pro Tem Chris Venable, Councilmember Bob Miller, Councilmember Judy Woolsey and Councilmember Justin Beaver.

 Education

 The Yucaipa-Calimesa Joint Unified School District serves both cities, with the following schools: